TheMedley/TheMedley.github.io/_posts/2021-09-02-at-the-animal-shelter.md

 ---
-titles: At the Animal Shelter After Dark, A View of the Pacific
+title: At the Animal Shelter After Dark, A View of the Pacific
 Author: William Doreski
 category: [issue6, poetry]